-The Illinois Human Rights Act prohibits all public and private employers from harassing applicants or employees on the basis of sex (IL Comp.
-Stat.
-Ch.
-775 Sec.
-5/2-102 et seq.).
-Employers with 15 or more employees are prohibited from discriminating on the basis of sex, marital status, or sexual orientation.
+The Illinois Human Rights Act prohibits all public and private employers from harassing applicants or employees based on their actual or perceived sex (775 ILCS 5/2-102 et seq.) and from discriminating based on sex, marital status, sexual orientation (including gender-related identity), or pregnancy.

 • The employer is not committed to hiring the person performing the work at the conclusion of the intern's tenure.